Strategies for Supporting Immigrant Students and Families

 Why this matters

-Even though schools and early childhood programs are considered “sensitive locations,” many administrators are leading efforts to put policies in place addressing questions of immigration enforcement.
-Nevertheless, educators and families may have questions about existing or new policies, and many districts and early childhood programs still don’t have them in place.
-It is important to be familiar with your own district’s policies, in addition to “sensitive locations guidance” in order to:
+Many administrators and districts have led efforts to put policies in place addressing questions of immigration enforcement.
+Nevertheless, educators and families may have questions.
+It is important to be familiar with your own district's policies in order to:

-• respond appropriately to any requests for information by immigration enforcement.
+• respond appropriately to any relevant situation that arises.

 Note: The California School Boards Association suggests that, "School leaders should review with legal counsel any request for student information submitted by Immigration and Customs Enforcement" (p.
 4).